saqib10661/TakeawayManagement/README.md

-TakeawayManagement using eclipse with windows builder and java
+Takeaway Management using Eclipse with windows builder and Java